-There are a ton of different accounting certifications that accountants can use to enhance their careers, achieve promotions, and get pay raises.
+There are a ton of different accounting certifications that financial professionals can use to enhance their careers, achieve promotions, and get pay raises.

 Each of these of these accounting designations are slightly different and have a different career focus.
-So depending on what you want your career to look like, some of these might be right for you and others won’t be a good fit.
+So depending on what you want your career to look like, some of these might be the best accounting certifications for you and others won’t be a good fit.
 Likewise, you might find that it’s advantageous to have more than one of these credentials behind your name.

-Here’s a list of the most popular accounting certifications:
+Here’s a list of the best accounting certifications:

 - Certified Fraud Examiner (CFE)